radams15/CircuitTesterDocs/Design/docs/test_plans.md

 ![The circuit to be tested](images/blackbox_3.png)

-This tests to see is two 9.0V batteries have a total voltage of 9.0V, and a resistor of resistance 10.0 $\ohm$ causes a current of 0.9A.
+This tests to see is two 9.0V batteries have a total voltage of 9.0V, and a resistor of resistance 10.0 $\Omega$ causes a current of 0.9A.

 The two parallel batteries should have the same characteristics as just one 9.0V battery.